Dry Eye Relief in Seattle | Cannon EyeCare Experts

 Complement medical treatments with these safe, science-backed home remedies:

-Note: Avoid unproven remedies like essential oils or lemon juice—they risk corneal damage.
+Note: Avoid unproven remedies like essential oils, cow’s milk or lemon juice—they risk corneal damage.
 Always consult a specialist for persistent symptoms.

 Conclusion